kwatch/oktest/ruby/README.md

       ok {1+1} == 2
     end

-    spec "example of todo"    # no block means TODO
+    spec "example of todo"    # spec without block means TODO

+    spec "example of todo (when passed unexpectedly)" do TODO()                  # this spec should be failed,
+                              # because not implemented yet.
+      ok {1+1} == 2           # thefore if all assesions passed,
+                              # it means 'unexpected success'.
+    end

   end